Servers

 Last modified

-It is not possible to use the servers to set up services that are already provided by the ICT department.
+It is not recommended to use servers to set up services that are already provided by the ICT department.
+When in doubt, you can always contact your Faculty ICT Manager (FIM) and/or Faculty Data Steward.

 Virtual vs physical servers

-There is a choice between virtual and physical servers.
+All servers are a physical computer sitting somewhere.
+However, there is a common distiction between virtual and physical servers, where a virtual server is an independent instance provided by a larger physical server.
 Virtual servers are provided free of charge and can be requested via TOPdesk.
-Physical servers can be requested by contacting the faculty’s IT manager, and any associated costs are paid by the purchasing department.
+Physical server placement can be requested by contacting the faculty’s IT manager, and any associated costs are paid by the purchasing researcher and/or department.

 In most cases, a virtual server is the most suitable option.
-However, a physical server may be necessary when it is intended for use as a GPU or computing cluster.
+However, a physical server may be necessary when it is intended for specific use cases (e.g., laboratory equipment, sensor data acquisition, image processing).

 • ICT provides the server, operating system, and network access.